Riley-D-1/Software-Assement-Task-2/rules.md

 - Reinforcements galore!
 #### Joker (Chaos GOD)
 - When played it's a board wipe
-- **All cards in play** are discarded
+- **All cards in player's hands** are discarded
-- HP, draw piles and hands for the players remains the same
+- HP and draw piles for the players remains the same
 - This is the "Nuke the board".
 Unleash it at your own risk (friendships/relationships may be part of the explosion)